perrycate/tldr/posts/peak.md

 #### Our short-term memory is really bad
  * We can only hold about 7 things in our mind at once.
-    * Most people can repeat back a string of 7 digits (plus or minus one) immediately after hearing them, but no more.
+    * Most people can repeat back a string of 7 digits (plus or minus 1) immediately after hearing them, but no more.
-    * This appears to be a general limit
+    * This appears to be a general limit.
     * Makes it impossible to focus on many things at once.
 Some examples:
        * Notes in a song
        * Positions in a football play